Celebrities infected by the coronavirus - France 24

 - Politicians -

-Canadian premier Trudeau has been placed in isolation for two weeks after his wife Sophie Gregoire Trudeau tested positive.
+Canadian Prime Minister Justin Trudeau has been in isolation since March 13, after his wife Sophie Gregoire Trudeau tested positive.

-Spain's equality minister Irene Montero has tested positive and has been quarantined along with her partner, deputy prime minister and radical left Podemos leader Pablo Iglesias.

-French Culture Minister Franck Riester is staying in his Paris home after contracting the coronavirus earlier this week.

-British MP Nadine Dorries, a minister in the health department who helped craft the legislation to fight the bug, has tested positive, the first British politician to do so.

-Several senior officials in Iran have been infected, including Vice President Massoumeh Ebtekar and Iraj Harirchi, deputy health minister.
+At a news conference in front of his residence on March 17 he called on Canadians to hunker down for the long haul against the coronavirus.

+Members of governments in several countries -- Britain, France, Iran, Morocco, Norway, Poland and Spain -- have been infected.

-Australian Home Affairs Minister Peter Dutton, has entered hospital quarantine after being infected.
-He recently met Ivanka Trump, the daughter and aide of US President Donald Trump.
+Australian Home Affairs Minister Peter Dutton is in hospital quarantine after being infected.
+He had recently met Ivanka Trump, the daughter and aide of US President Donald Trump.

-Fabio Wajngarten, a top aide to Brazilian President Jair Bolsonaro has tested positive for the disease following a trip on which both met with the US president.
-Bolsonaro is awaiting results of his own test.
+The president himself, who finally agreed to be tested after coming into contact with several infected people, on March 14 announced that he was negative.

+Brazilian far-right president Jair Bolsonaro said on March 13 he had tested negative, posting his test result to his Facebook page, along with a picture of himself flashing an obscene arm gesture.

 © 2020 AFP